isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 [^28]: Lee & Lim, Mar 1977, pp. 35, 37–38.

 [^29]: Wee, L. (2000, November 2).
 Singapore officially declared polio-free. *The Straits Times*, p.
 42. Retrieved from NewspaperSG; Dancel, R. (2019, September 19).
 Polio, a menace eradicated in the Philippines 19 years ago, resurfaces. *The Straits Times*; Chia, N. (2019, November 24).
-Polio shots for Team S’pore athletes just before SEA Games.
-The Straits Times.
+Polio shots for Team S’pore athletes just before SEA Games. *The Straits Times*.
 Retrieved from The Straits Times website.

 [^30]: Centers for Disease Control and Prevention. (n.d.).
 Diphtheria.
 Retrieved from Centers for Disease Control and Prevention website.